Hillforts - A fan site

 Lenin's Ghost

-My story is Lenin's statue, in the Mid 1990s, comes alive like those Tsar statue myths, and acts all domineering and stuff.
-All Bolshy.
+My story is Lenin's statue, in the Mid 1990s, comes alive like those Tsar statue myths, and acts all domineering and stuff, or maybe just all debating and all Bolshy.
 But only every so often.
 He does not chase someone down the street, like that Tsar statue story of someone who insults a tsar, he just gets all melancholy and stuff.
+And gets everybody to join his new party by inspiring speeches about some new local government thing.
+Its a comedy.

 The Russian myths